This is the privacy notice of Gill Kaye at Hemel Counselling.

 To comply with professional standards, I have regular supervision; their focus is to assist my work and ensure I am working professionally to the best of my ability; they treat all information confidentially and are not given your full personal information.

-In the event of serious harm to self or others, or for safeguarding issues, I will break confidentiality to alert a third person who can help prevent this harm.
-For clients this may mean your GP or emergency services; for supervisees this may mean your professional body.
+In the event of serious harm to self or others, or for safeguarding issues, I may break confidentiality to alert a third person who can help prevent this harm.
+This may include GP's, emergency services, counsellors' professional bodies or relevant safeguarding agencies.

-If your referral comes through another agency; confidentiality may be held within the agency as well as myself.
-They may require me to send reports or session notes.
+If your referral comes through another agency; confidentiality may be held within the agency, as well as myself, as they may require me to send reports or session notes.

 I will not otherwise share information with any other third party without your permission unless ordered to do so under any legal obligations.

-I may be required to disclose information to the police or the courts if they have the proper authorisation such as a search warrant or court order.
+I may be required to disclose information to the police or the courts if they have the proper authorisation such as a court order.

 Retention of information:

 Contact details on my phone are deleted as soon as our contract has ended.